 Is the EarthBox reusable?
 How do I replant my plants?

 Absolutely.
 Simply remove your old plants, the old fertilizer strip and some of the surrounding growing media.
 Decide what you are going to plant in your EarthBox and refer to the Planting Guide to know where the fertilizer and plants need to be placed.
 Top the EarthBox off with some fresh growing media, creating a mound.
 Mix in 1 cup of Dolomite to the growing media.
 Based on the Planting Guide, pour 2 cups of dry, granular fertilizer (3 cups if using an organic fertilizer) in the form of a 2-inch-wide strip, burying it 2"-4".
 Put a new mulch cover on your EarthBox and replant.
 You can use the same growing media up to 6 growing seasons, and the EarthBox for many years.

-Is it necessary to remove the growing media to prevent frost from breaking the container during the winter?
+Is it necessary to remove the growing media to prevent cracking the container during the winter?